-In 1832, Bonneville took a leave from the military and led 110 men, including explorer and trader, Nathaniel Jarvis Wyeth, on an expedition into Wyoming Territory.
+In 1832, Bonneville led 110 men, including explorer and trader, Nathaniel Jarvis Wyeth, on an expedition into Wyoming Territory.
 The expedition was financed by John Jacob Astor, the owner of the American Fur Company.
 Proceeding up the Missouri River then to the Platte River, they reached the Green River in Wyoming in August and built a winter fort, which they named Fort Bonneville.

 The following spring, the expedition explored along the Snake River in present-day Idaho, and another party, under the leadership of Joseph Walker, was sent to explore the Great Salt Lake and to try to find an overland route to California.
 Walker was successful, blazing a trail along the Humboldt River across Nevada and discovering a pass across the Sierra Nevada Mountains that would be named for him.
 Walker Pass and the path he had blazed later became known as the California Trail and was much used during the California Gold Rush.